encodis/mokuwiki/README.md

 2. If a page does not have a "title" key in the metadata then processing is skipped.
 3. The "title" cannot contain parentheses or brackets (basically just alpha-numeric characters and some punctuation).
 4. The output filename of a file will be a "slugified" version of the title (which might completely unrelated to the *input* filename).
 So an input file with the name "file1.md" and a title of "A Page Title" will produce an output file named "a_page_title.md" in the output folder.
+    a.
+You can fool the system by having two documents with the same title but in different case.
+Don't do that...
 5. You can define a "display" name using `[[Display Name|A Page Name]]` which will become `[Display Name](a_page_name.html)`.
 (Note: unlike the DokuWiki syntax you cannot specify an actual filename here.)
 6. It assumes that the eventual output will be HTML, so the links end in ".html".
 7. If an equivalent title cannot be found for a link then it outputs a bracketed span with the class "broken", e.g. `[No Such Page]{.broken}`.
 This can be used to style broken links.
+The class name can be changed using the `--broken` command line option.
-8. Tags must be in a YAML list (i.e. enclosed in brackets).
+8. Tags must be in a YAML list (i.e. enclosed in brackets, separated by commas), e.g. `tags: [foo, bar]`.
-9. Tags cannot contain spaces, brackets or punctuation (specify multi-word tags with underscores "like_this").
+9. Tags cannot contain brackets or punctuation.
+When being defined in the YAML block tags can contain spaces, e.g. `tags: [Wordy Tag, Other Tag]`.
+However, when referencing tags with spaces use an underscore instead of a space, e.g. `{{wordy_tag +other_tag}}`.
+Tags are case-insensitive.
 10. Additional tags can be specified using various operators:
     a. "tag1 tag2" includes pages with tag1 *or* tag2
     b. "tag1 +tag2" includes pages with tag1 *and* tag2